 Our schools use a Point of Sale (POS) System in which students are assigned a digital account number and pre-paying is encouraged.
 You can send cash or a check made payable to the school.
 Credit card payments can be made through www.K12PaymentCenter.com.
 Using the secure site to make your payments and monitor your student's account gives you the assurance of knowing where your money is going.
 You will need your student’s identification number.
 If you do not know your student’s identification number you will need to call for this information.

 In the event an Emerson, Longfellow, Northwood, or Whittier Elementary student has forgotten their lunch money, they are permitted to “charge” their lunch meal that day.
 The maximum charge amount a student may carry is three lunch meals.
 An elementary student who does not have money to pay for a lunch meal and has exceeded the three meal charge limit will receive a “commodity lunch” for the day.
 Charge notices will be sent home and all charges must be paid.
-Charging lunches is not permitted the last two weeks of the school year.
+Charging lunches is not permitted during the last two weeks of the school year.
 Charging breakfast is not permitted.

 Sidney City Schools has implemented an automated notification system via School Messenger.
 This system will enable the district to quickly notify parents and students of situations within the district.
 The most obvious of these is two-hour delays and school cancelations but the system is capable of much more.
 The district will also use the system to notify the community of upcoming events, make daily attendance calls, and notice that report cards were distributed.
 Instead of mailing grade cards after each of the first three nine-week grading periods, the district will simply send them home with students in addition to making a notification call to every parent informing them to expect the grade card.